tektoncd/community/teps/0090-matrix.md

 If needed, we can also explore providing more granular controls for maximum number of `TaskRuns` or `Runs` from `Matrices` - either at `PipelineRun`, `Pipeline` or `PipelineTask` levels - later.
 This is an option we can pursue after gathering user feedback - it's out of scope for this TEP.

+### Failure Strategies

+In failure scenarios, the `TaskRuns` or `Runs` created from a `Matrix` will fail fast.
+That is, when any `TaskRun` or `Run` from a given fanned-out `PipelineTask` fails or is cancelled then the other `TaskRuns` or `Runs` from the same `PipelineTask` will be cancelled.

+This approach makes it easier to control the execution of the many `TaskRuns` or `Runs` that can be created from a `Matrix` (up to 256 for now).
+Moreover, failing fast is the default behavior of `Matrix` in other Continuous Delivery systems - see [GitHub Actions - Handling Failures in Matrix][ghm-failfast].

+If needed, we can explore supporting other failure strategies later.

 ## Design